uviclibraries/lasercut-maps/pre-workshop.md

 ---
 ## UPDATE BELOW: Pre-Workshop Videos & Activities
 Please note that it is recommended that you complete the [Intro to Design with Laser Cutting workshop](https://uviclibraries.github.io/laser/){:target="blank"} and review [Introduction to Geospatial with QGIS](https://docs.google.com/document/d/1GAnZT7jD-cF-uki0BbqqCYNpYrpRjrHV0TsoZDTLhQM/edit?tab=t.0){target="blank"} before starting this tutorial. <br>
 <br>This workshop is primarily hands-on practice with QGIS and Inkscape in order to learn to use key features of the software.
-To participate fully please do the following **before the workshop**:<br>
+To participate fully please do the following **before the workshop**:
-<br>Please install the Inkscape and QGIS programs on your computer prior to starting the workshop.
+Please install the Inkscape and QGIS programs on your computer prior to starting the workshop.
 <br>[Download QGIS here](https://qgis.org/download/){:target="_blank"}<br>
 <br> For Windows:<br>
 <br><img src="images/q_install.png" style="width:300px;" alt="QGIS installer"><br>